Greece lags as U.S. boost helps euro zone shares to halt slide

 Zara owner Inditex bucked the trend, gaining 4.2 percent after posting in-line earnings.

-Shares in CGG tumbled 11.2 percent after a media report said the French government had doubts about a potential tie-up with rival Technip.
-Technip shares gained 3 percent.
+Shares in CGG tumbled 11.5 percent after a media report said the French government had doubts about a potential tie-up with rival Technip.
+Technip shares gained 2.9 percent.
 (Reporting By Francesco Canepa.
-Editing by Jane Merriman and Toby Chopra)
+Editing by Jane Merriman)

 * Dow down 0.08 pct, S&P flat, Nasdaq up 0.22 pct (Updates to open)